jackgcrawford/jackcrawford/_pages/about.md

 ---
-permalink: /home
+permalink: /
-title: "Economic Affairs and Transport Specialist in Asia-Pacific
+title: "Economic Affairs and Transport Specialist in Asia-Pacific"
 author_profile: true
 redirect_from:
   - /about/